apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 `union` queries, so that indexes can be used for conditions of the form `a = 'x' or b = 'y'`.

-### Query Processing

-Internally, the query engine uses a cost based query optimizer that asks all the available query indexes for the estimated cost to process the query.
-It then uses the index with the lowest cost.

-By default, the following indexes are available:

-* A property index for each indexed property.
-* A full-text index which is based on Apache Lucene / Solr.
-* A node type index (which is based on an property index for the properties jcr:primaryType and jcr:mixins).
-* A traversal index that iterates over a subtree.

-If no index can efficiently process the filter condition, the nodes in the repository are traversed at the given subtree.

-Usually, data is read from the index and repository while traversing over the query result.
-There are exceptions however, where all data is read in memory when the query is executed.
-The most common case is when using an `order by` clause and the index can not provide a sorted result.
-There are other cases where paths of the results read so far are kept in memory, in order to not return duplicate results.
-This is the case when using `or` conditions such that two indexes are used (internally a `union` query is executed).

-If you enable debug logging for the module `org.apache.jackrabbit.oak.query`, you may see this:

-    cost for nodeType is 1638354.0
-    cost for property is 2.0
-    cost for traverse is 3451100.0

-This means the cost for the nodetype index _would_ be about 1638354.0, the cost for the property index _would_ be about 2, and the cost for traversal _would_ be about 3451100.0.
-It doesn't say traversal is actually used, it just lists the expected costs.
-The query engine will then pick the index with the lowest expected cost, which is (in the case above) "property".

-The expected cost for traversal is, with Oak 1.0.x, really just a guess looking at the length of the path.
-With Oak 1.2 and newer, the "counter" index is used (see mainly OAK-1907).
-There is an known issue with this, if you add and remove a lot of nodes in a loop, you could end up with a too-low cost, see OAK-4065.

 ### The Node Type Index

 The `NodeTypeIndex` implements a `QueryIndex` using `PropertyIndexLookup`s on `jcr:primaryType` `jcr:mixinTypes` to evaluate a node type restriction on the filter.
 The cost for this index is the sum of the costs of the `PropertyIndexLookup` for queries on `jcr:primaryType` and `jcr:mixinTypes`.

 ### Temporarily Disabling an Index